astropy/astropy/docs/coordinates/definitions.rst

 `~astropy.coordinates`, due to some ambiguities that exist in the colloquial use of these terms.
 Chief among these terms is the concept of a "coordinate system."
-To some members of the community, "coordinate system" means the *representation* of a point in space, e.g., "Cartesian coordinate system" is different from "Spherical polar coordinate system."
-Another use of "coordinate system" is to mean a unique reference frame with a particular set of reference points, e.g., "the ICRS coordinate system" or the "J2000 coordinate system."
+To some members of the community, "coordinate system" means the *representation* of a point in space (e.g., "Cartesian coordinate system" is different from "Spherical polar coordinate system").
+Another use of "coordinate system" is to mean a unique reference frame with a particular set of reference points (e.g., "the ICRS coordinate system" or the "J2000 coordinate system").
 This second meaning is further complicated by the fact that such systems use quite different ways of defining a frame.